 Light is an electromagnetic wave and can therefore propagate in empty space.

 A star is a nuclear reactor that transforms simple atoms into more complicated atoms by nuclear fusion.
 Doing so releases energy in the form of electromagnetic waves.
 The temperature of the surface of a star will dictate how much energy it will release in each part of the electromagnetic (EM) spectrum.
 For example, if it releases more red but less purple, then we can estimate that its temperature is around 4,500 Kelvins.

 Colour is the wavelength associated with light.
 Our eyes have special receptor cells (called cones) in various sizes (small, medium, and large) to detect colour.
 These cones have various sensitivities to each colour.

 The sun’s surface temperature (approximately 5,500 K) peaks in the green, but it also emits light in all the other colours.
 Our eyes tell our brain to see it as whitish yellow.

 As an interesting aside, according to a recent study by a physicist and a neurologist (Tcacik and Balasubramanian, Feb 2011, sciencemag.org), these cells are the product of a selection process which took place 10 million years ago in Africa.
 By analysing over 5000 high definition images in Botswana they were able to determine the cone arrangement that would pick up the largest number of photons.

 With a proper instrument you can “decompose” white light into 7 different colours.
-This effect can be seen in nature in the form of a rainbow, which occurs when water droplets split light.
-This effect has also become iconic in popular culture, seen here on the cover of Pink Floyd’s Dark Side of the Moon album.
+This effect can be seen in nature in the form of a rainbow, which occurs when water droplets split light and has become iconic in popular culture (remember the cover of Pink Floyd’s Dark Side of the Moon album?).

 When white light enters an object that has a certain geometry it will split.